Xuan Zan

-Xuan Zan is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Ugly Prince Consort", he ranks 40th among the 108 Stars of Destiny and fourth among the 72 Earthly Fiends.
+Xuan Zan is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Ugly Prince Consort", he ranks 40th among the 108 Heroes and fourth among the 72 Earthly Fiends.

 Background

-An eight chi tall skilled warrior, Xuan Zan is strikingly ugly with a face like the charred bottom of a wok, an upward pointing nose, hair messy like rank grass, and a red beard.
-He fights with a long sabre and is good in archery.
+The novel describes Xuan Zan as an eight chi-tall man with a face like the charred bottom of a wok, an upward pointing nose, messy grass-like hair, and a reddish beard.
+A highly-skilled warrior and archer, he specialises in fighting with a long sabre.